syneart/imageFileTypeIdentify/README.md

 ### In Windows

+Drag & down your file or folder to the run.bat file.

+or

 You can use Windows command line (a.k.a. cmd) , and type (change directory to batch file location)

 `./run.bat "<image or folder>"`